-The Trust is registered as a Data Controller with the Information Commissioner's Office.
+Forward Education Trust is registered with the Information Commissioner's Office: Registration Number ZA259997.

 The Trust is recognised as a data controller, as it is the body responsible for determining how it uses personal data it collects, stores and shares.

-All employees, volunteers and service providers of the Trust, or its schools are obliged to comply with this Policy when processing Personal Data on our behalf.
+All employees, volunteers and service providers of the Trust or its schools are obliged to comply with this Policy when processing Personal Data on our behalf.